-There is no place for extremist views of any kind in our school, whether from internal sources - students, staff or governors, or external sources - school community, external agencies or individuals.
+There is no place for extremist views of any kind in our school, whether from internal sources - students, staff or governors, or external sources - school community, external agencies, the internet or individuals.
 It is imperative that our students and parents see our school as a safe place where they can discuss and explore controversial issues safely and in an unbiased way and where our teachers encourage and facilitate this.

 As a school we recognise that extremism and exposure to extremist materials and influences can lead to poor outcomes for our students.
 We also recognise that if we fail to challenge extremist views we are failing to protect our students.
+It is the responsibility of all to ensure that we tackle any attempt to make our school a permissive environment.